 I’ve heard great things about CHAOS Brew Club ever since they moved into their current place (1329 W. Grand) over a year ago.
 This past Saturday we decided to pay a visit, because Saturday was their 2nd Annual Stout and Chili Night.
 The members-only party featured 25 different CHAOS beers along with several varieties of chili.
 Thankfully they were running a trial membership special, allowing us to join the brew club for 2 months for just $25.

 After making our way down the back alley, we arrived at 7:00 PM to find a bustling party.
 Beers were being served both inside the brew house and outside under heated tents.
-Once we checked in, we made our way to the chili station inside.
+After we figured out how long does vegetarian chili last in the fridge, we checked in and we made our way to the chili station inside.
 We loaded up on a few bowls of chili to prepare for a night of strong beers.
 My favorite was the Stockyard Chili, a traditional recipe of ground sirloin, kidney beans, and tomatoes.
 I also enjoyed a bowl of Running Wild, a spicy chili that included venison and puréed peppers.

 The beers for the night were broken up into 4 categories: Barrel Aged Stouts, Specialty Stouts, Breakfast Stouts, and Dark Ales & Lagers.
 The Barrel Aged Stouts were inside, conveniently located by a stack of barrels.
 I started the night with a glass of Jeppson’s Mutant Horses, a Malort-enhanced blend of barleywine, old ale, and imperial IPA aged in a rum barrel, then blended with an imperial red ale aged in a Bourbon County barrel.
 Despite the Malort, this unique blend was very drinkable.
 I also sampled the Black Goose, CHAOS’ Bourbon County clone, and Chicago Breakfast Stout, a coffee imperial stout aged in a Koval whiskey barrel.